amirkhgraphic/MFF_Guide/readMe.md

 > **you can specify a port to run the server on if you want; otherwise it will run on the default*

 ## Contribute! 🤝🏻
-I'm more than happy to hear your feedbacks and have some helps from you guys!
+I'm more than happy to hear your feedbacks and collaborate with you guys!

 if you had any problem contributing on the project, feel free to contact me: